 The online documentation package is called IRIS InSight.
 The InSight icon is shown in Figure iv.
 To view the manuals, go to the Help toolchest and choose "Online Books."
-You see bookshelves for end-user, developer, and administration manuals that ship online with the system.
+You will see bookshelves for end-user, developer, and administration manuals that ship online with the system.
 Double-click on a book to open it.

-For a description of the manuals and a listing of manuals that are available to purchase in hard copy, double-click on the Documentation Catalog.
+For a description and listing of the manuals that are available to purchase in hard copy, double-click on the Documentation Catalog.